|Patient Monitoring for Nitrous Oxide Sedation for the Practicing Maryland Dental Hygienist||410-706-2282|

 - 6 CDE credit hours - lecture / hands-on

-Clark, Morris S.; Brunick, Ann L.; "Handbook of Nitrous Oxide and Oxygen Sedation" third edition
+Clark, Morris S.; Brunick, Ann L.; "Handbook of Nitrous Oxide and Oxygen Sedation" fourth edition

 - Dental Hygienists